(12) "The Epistemology of Disagreement: Why Not Bayesianism?"

 Abstract: Luc Bovens has recently advanced a novel argument for affirmative action, grounded in the plausible idea that it is hard for an employer to evaluate the qualifications of candidates from underrepresented groups.
 Bovens claims that this provides a profit-maximizing employer with reason to shortlist prima facie less-qualified candidates from underrepresented groups.
 In this paper, I illuminate three flaws in Bovens's argument.
 First, it suffers from model error: A rational employer does not incur costs to scrutinize candidates when it knows their qualifications with perfect certainty, nor does it refuse to hire better-qualified candidates just because they did not require extra scrutiny.
 Second, Bovens's core premise--that there is greater variance in the evaluation of underrepresented candidates than there is the evaluation of other candidates--hurts underrepresented candidates rather than helps them.
 Third, candidates who are not shortlisted for the reasons Bovens gives have a plausible complaint about unfairness in the hiring process.

-(6) "What's Wrong with Libertarianism?
-The Meritocratic Diagnosis"
+(6) "What's Wrong with Libertarianism: A Meritocratic Diagnosis"

 Abstract: Some people may think that libertarianism and meritocracy have much in common; that the libertarian's ideal world looks like the meritocrat's ideal world; and that the public policies guiding us to each are one and the same.
 This is wrong in all respects.
 In this essay I explain why.
 After providing an overview of meritocratic justice, I argue that meritocracy is a more compelling theory of distributive justice than libertarianism.
 Meritocracy better protects the core value of personal responsibility; incorporates efficiency-enhancing regulation which libertarianism cannot; provides more positive liberty; and solves salient, real-world debates about distributive justice.